codingbyfreddish/Portfolio-Project-4/README.md

 # My Blog

  ## Welcome to my fourth Portfolio Project!

 This is my fourth project (of five) for my full-stack dev. course at [Code Institute](https://codeinstitute.net).
 I choose a Blog application for this project.
+A blog is a good way to show off what Django can do.
 It runs on on [Heroku](www.heroku.com). <br>
 <br><br> The link to the blog can be found [here](https://.herokuapp.com/).

 <br>